-Humans tend to assume that tail wagging is a sign that their pooches are happy, and while that may not be entirely true, it’s certainly true some of the time.
-When a dog is happy, its tail will be raised up a bit.
-Scientists believe that when dogs are happy, they wag their tails to the right.
+Humans tend to assume that tail wagging is a sign that their canines are happy, and while that may not be entirely true, it’s certainly true sometimes.
+When a dog is happy, its tail will be raised a bit.
+Scientists believe dogs wag their tails to the right when they are happy.
 This is because the left hemisphere of your dog’s brain is associated with positive emotions.
-Therefore, since the left hemisphere of the brain controls the right side of the body, a right-wagging tail means happiness.
+Therefore, since the brain’s left hemisphere controls the right side of the body, a right-wagging tail means happiness.
 Pay attention, though—a tail that wags to the left probably means your dog is frightened.

-If your dog’s tail moves down instead of up, this is most likely a sign of submission.
-Ever heard of having one’s tail between the legs?
-In vernacular English, it means the individual in question is embarrassed or ashamed because they know they have been defeated.
+If your dog’s tail moves down instead of up, this is likely a sign of submission.
+Have you ever heard of having one’s tail between the legs?
+In vernacular English, the individual in question is embarrassed or ashamed because they know they have been defeated.
 For a dog, a tail between the legs means it senses a threat and is backing down because it does not want to be harmed.

 If you notice your dog’s tail standing horizontally, it likely means it is curious about something in its surroundings.
 You are likely to see this while out on a walk with your dog when you are surrounded by interesting sights and smells.

 Watch out for a dog tail that is standing up straight or even arching over your dog’s back, as this could be a sign of aggression.
 The higher your dog’s tail, the more aggressive it feels.
 Pay special attention to your dog’s tail when you are introducing it to new animals, particularly new dogs.
 Separate the animals immediately if it seems that one or both of them are becoming aggressive.

 Finally, a moving tail could be an indication of alertness.
 Look for a slightly raised tail in addition to raised ears.